Alecerzea/OS-Install-Scripts/README.md

 # Personalized Systems

-I have personalized Linux and Windows systems with the configuration I want.
+I have personalized Linux, Windows and MacOs systems with the configuration I want.

 # Windows Configuration